 Lilley's Pharmacology for Canadian Health Care Practice, 4th Edition

-Let Canada’s #1 pharmacology text help guide you in mastering the complicated world of nursing pharmacology.
-Now in its fourth edition, Lilley’s Pharmacology for Canadian Health Care Practice covers all the key pharmacology content needed by today’s Canadian nurses.
+Let Canada’s #1 pharmacology text help guide your students in mastering the detailed world of nursing pharmacology.
+Now in its fourth edition, Lilley’s Pharmacology for Canadian Health Care Practice covers all the key pharmacology content needed by today’s nursing students.
 Known for its vibrant design, abundance of visuals, and wealth of helpful feature boxes, this engaging text brings important pharmacology concepts to life.
-The text’s popular and unique key drug approach focuses only on the drug information you need to know to safely and effectively administer drugs.
-Along with its exam preparation and insightful learning strategies, it’s the complete (and proven) pharmacology text to help you succeed in school, clinicals, and professional practice.
+The text’s popular and unique key drug approach focuses only on the drug information students need to know to safely and effectively administer drugs.
+As with previous editions, this new fourth edition continues to emphasize the nursing process and prioritization — covering the most essential assessments, nursing diagnoses, interventions, and evaluations needed to practice effectively.

 - Popular key drug approach focuses on the need-to-know content for safe clinical practice and uses a streamlined approach to drug indications, emphasizing only the most common or serious adverse effects.

 - Consistent and colourful reader-friendly format utilizes a variety of tables and a practical body systems organization to help you integrate pharmacology content with what you are learning in medical-surgical and adult health nursing courses.

 - Focus on prioritization includes prioritized nursing diagnoses along with corresponding prioritization of goals and outcomes, helping readers learn to connect nursing diagnoses to goals and outcomes.

 - Evolve companion site is included with new text adoptions and emphasizes active learning for increased reader engagement.

 - Cartoon-illustrated study tips on the Evolve companion website cover study, time management, and test-taking tips.

 - Wealth of student-friendly learning aids includes approachable text elements such as: